 In case your kitchen has no room left for a proper gas oven; or you just want to bake a croissant but stress out to operate an oven, the toaster oven is the solution; it’s a countertop oven that doesn’t take you much time to heat.
 But is it safe to use with aluminum foil?

 The answer is yes, but it’s somehow relying on the brand that you’ve chosen.
 Here are some of the toaster oven brands that include the use of foil in their manual: Breville, KitchenAid, Hamilton Beach, Cuisinart, Black&Decker, and Oster with an instruction video.

-I’m not convincing you to skip the manual instructions of your toaster oven, but they’re often “bland” and you might need more information to become an expert in your own kitchen.
+I’m not convincing you to skip the usage instructions for your toaster oven, but you might need more information to become an expert in your own kitchen.
 In this article, I’ll show you how a toaster oven can work with aluminum foil.

 Watch this video to know more:

 Things You May Haven’t Know About Aluminum Foil